 Trista Niswander serves as a member of the Board of Directors of the Alliance of Nonprofit Mailers representing smaller nonprofits.
 Trista also is a representative of the Alliance on the United States Postmaster General’s Mailers Technical Advisory Committee.
 Trista is the Postal Manager at Our Sunday Visitor, the nation’s leading Catholic publishing and offering envelope provider.
 Its story is told in the Smithsonian National Postal Museum exhibit America’s Mailing Industry.
 Click here to read it.

-Ms. Niswander is involved with preparation and payment, postal compliance and records management, and postal relations.
+Ms. Niswander manages mail preparation and payment, postal compliance and records management, and postal relations.
 She holds the position of Program Planning Manager for the Fort Wayne, IN Postal Customer Council.

 Trista is a certified Mail Design Professional (MDP) and Executive Mail Center Manager (EMCM) by the United States Postal Service.
 Ms. Niswander earned her Associate’s Degree in Organizational Management from Huntington University in 2012.

 In the early 1900s a bankrupt publisher in Huntington, Ind. offered young Father John Noll a printing press for a single dollar.

 Who would have ever thought what would come from this simple $1 investment to a local parish priest: a huge Catholic publishing and offertory solutions enterprise that not only survived but has thrived for over 100 years!

 Father Noll’s investment in the printing press and the responsibility that came with it was an act of radical trust in God; trust that a parish priest in a small town in a small state could launch such an enterprise and succeed.